Basic Education High School No. 9 Mandalay: School council

 As all public schools in Myanmar are required to form School Council, BEHS 9 Mandalay forms its one with five houses— Anawratha, Kyansittha, Bayintnaung, Alaungpaya and Bandula— every year.
-The school council consists of the head (principal), five leading students from 9th Standard, five leading teachers from each team, six representatives of six standards (Grade 6 to Grade 11) and one secretary from 10th standard.
+The school council consists of the head (principal), five leading students from the 9th Standard, five leading teachers from each team, six representatives of six standards (Grade 6 to Grade 11) and one secretary from 10th standard.
 Each team has to do some chores, for the cleanliness of its class and the school, in group each day before the school begins its classes.
 In the last period of each week on Friday, all five teams work in pairs for the maintenance of the green environment in their respective areas.
 All of their work mark as scores for each team.
 According to the sequence of the sores, in the first day of a school week, order in column of their teams are shown.
 The greater the higher.

 The four stars in the badge of BEHS 9 Mandalay represents the houses of school council which were originally four houses.